 Every action executed on a remote system within the Goverlan Reach Operator Console is audited.
 This includes background system queries and executions as well remote desktop access.

-However, the actions performed within a remote desktop access session via the use of the mouse and keyboard and the command line executions within a Goverlan Remote Command Prompt are not audited.
+However, the actions executed within a remote desktop access session via the use of the mouse and keyboard and the command line executions within a Goverlan Remote Command Prompt are not audited.

 Goverlan Audits in the Event Viewer

-To view the actions performed on a system through Goverlan:
+To view the actions executed on a system through Goverlan:

 - Open the Windows Event Viewer